Customer Support is an oft-ignored facet of the Indian business ecosphere, but the numbers might convince you to think otherwise.

 4. Lower Cost of Handling Requests

-Even at its best, telephonic support is a synchronous conversation; it’s wholly 1:1.
+Even at its best, telephonic support is an asynchronous conversation; it’s wholly 1:1.
 This means if you have 100 customers with queries, you need 100 agents.
 Conversational Support is wholly cheaper; through automation and omnipresence, a single agent can handle multiple conversations at the same time, reducing your need for a large number of agents, driving down your support handling overheads.

 Factoring in the various aforementioned benefits of messaging based support, and you have a drastically reduced cost per customer interaction.